oliverde8/comfyBundle/README.md

 :construction:

 ## TODO

 ### Low priority
 - [ ] Add more basic config types.
   - [ ] Ideas?
-Create a ticket
+Create a ticket.
 - [ ] Add caching per scope.
 Do this by creating a layered storage so that when we read we first read on the cacheStorage then the other solution.
 - [ ] Add documentation.
   - [ ] How not to use doctrine but alternative solution.
+This is supported by the code but not documented.
+  - [ ] How to create an admin interface using the servies & forms & permission voters.